ropensci/roweb3/content/events/2025-06-24-miercoles-git-r-ba-rladies-santa-rosa.md

 Maëlle Salmon will be teaching a workshop about Git in Spanish in an event hosted by R en Buenos Aires and R-Ladies+ Santa Rosa.

-You can find more information about the event on Meetup: [R en Buenos Aires](https://www.meetup.com/rbuenosaires/events/308338205/), [R-Ladie+ Santa Rosa](https://www.meetup.com/es/rladies-santa-rosa/events/308395195/).
+You can find more information about the event on Meetup: [R en Buenos Aires](https://www.meetup.com/rbuenosaires/events/308338205/) and [R-Ladie+ Santa Rosa](https://www.meetup.com/es/rladies-santa-rosa/events/308395195/).

+Organizers: Andrea Gomez Vargas and Ariana Bardauil 🙏